-- Low-income housing acquisition, development, preservation and rehabilitation to increase SHA's capacity to serve more low-income people through owned and/or managed residential facilities. - Plan and prepare for agency recovery from the pandemic and implement facility protocols and Information technology changes to enhance security of electronic systems and workplaces; and support staff with appropriate equipment for working in a hybrid environment supporting both in-office and remote work activities. - Direct support of local low-income housing operations, assistance, capital repairs and program support to ensure safe, decent and modern housing.
+- Low-income housing acquisition, development, preservation and rehabilitation to increase SHA's capacity to serve more low-income people through owned and/or managed residential facilities. - Implement facility protocols and Information technology changes to enhance security of electronic systems and workplaces; and support staff with appropriate equipment for working in a hybrid environment supporting both in-office and remote work activities. - Direct support of local low-income housing operations, assistance, capital repairs and program support to ensure safe, decent and affordable housing.

-While all the above activities benefit from the flexibility of SHA's MTW Block Grant, nearly all activities are for Section 8 and Section 9 participants and a minor share also benefit local, non-traditional MTW activities as defined in PIH Notice 2011-45.
+While all the above activities benefit from the flexibility of SHA's MTW funds, nearly all activities are for Section 8 and Section 9 participants and a minor share also benefit local, non-traditional MTW activities as defined in PIH Notice 2011-45.
 SHA remains in compliance with the guidance regarding use of funds described in PIH Notice 2011-45.